 Asheville Pinball Museum

-Need a break from historical sightseeing in Asheville?
+Need a break from historical sightseeing?
 Spend an hour or two spinnin’ balls at the Asheville Pinball Museum.
-Sitting on the edge of Battle Square, the “museum” is one of the coolest places to go in Asheville.
+Sitting on the edge of Battle Square, this “museum” is one of the city’s coolest places to go for families, couples, and solo travelers alike.

-No, you won’t find retro gaming goodness at the Grove Arcade.
-Nonetheless, this historic shopping arcade is one of the most interesting things to see in Asheville.
-Visiting Grove Arcade is a must for any trip to the North Carolina mountain city.
+No, you won’t find retro gaming classics at the Grove Arcade.
+Nonetheless, this historic shopping arcade is one of downtown’s most interesting things to see and is one of the must-see Asheville attractions for any trip to the North Carolina mountain city.

 After browsing the eclectic shops of Grove Arcade, book lovers should check out the Battery Park Book Exchange.
-The used bookstore takes book shopping to the next level with its cool wine & champagne bar.
-Grab a book and a glass of bubbly to unwind before exploring more of Asheville.
+The used bookstore takes shopping for books to the next level with its cool wine & champagne bar.
+Grab a novel and a glass of bubbly to soak up the charming atmosphere and unwind before exploring more of Asheville.

 Sierra Nevada Brewery